open-source-labs/Reactime/CONTRIBUTING.md

 ## Getting started

 To navigate our codebase with confidence, see the Developer READMEs [Developer Installation](/DeveloperREADME.md) and [Developer Guidelines](/src/README.md) :confetti_ball:.
-For more information on how we write our markdown files, see [the GitHub Markdown reference](contributing/content-markup-reference.md).

 ### Issues